Bam Adebayo NBA Playoffs Player Props: Heat vs. Celtics

 - Adebayo's opponents, the Celtics, have a neutral offensive tempo, averaging 101.9 possessions per game, while his Heat average 99.2 per game, which ranks 29th among NBA teams.

-- On defense, the Celtics have given up 111.4 points per contest, which is fourth-best in the league.
+- On defense, the Celtics have given up 111.4 points per game, which is fourth-best in the NBA.

-- On the glass, the Celtics have conceded 44 rebounds per game, which puts them 18th in the league.
+- The Celtics concede 44 rebounds per game, ranking 18th in the NBA.

-- In terms of assists, the Celtics are ranked second in the league, giving up 23.1 per game.
+- Looking at assists, the Celtics have allowed 23.1 per contest, second in the league.

 Bam Adebayo vs. the Celtics